 2. Miami, Florida

 When people ask you where you’re going for Spring Break?
 “Miami.
 Where else would you go?” said Andrew Gonzalez, New York University alumnus and Miami native.
 In comparison, Miami and Panama City Beach are pretty much interchangeable when it comes to spring break.
 Though on opposite ends of Florida, but they party just as hard.
 Emphasis on the party hard.
 Miami just does it the Latino way.
 With one of the largest enclaves of Cubans in the country (Little Havana), Miami is loud, proud and full of delicious food.
 South Beach?
 A typical spring break destination and rightfully so.
 Why?
 The parties, the people, the traffic—wouldn’t be Miami without it.
-Make sure you visit Calle Ocho, one of Miami’s most famous streets, where you can find a string of the hottest restaurants and clubs in the city.
+Make sure you visit Calle Ocho, one of Miami’s world-class streets, where you can find a string of the hottest restaurants and clubs in the city.

 3. New York City, New York

-Not your typical sunny, beach vacation, but definitely still a strong contender.
+Not your typical sunny, sandy beach vacation, but definitely still a strong contender.
 And for good reason.
-Few places in this country compare to Central Park in the spring.
+Few places in this country compare to Central Park in the springtime, full of outdoor activities.
 Snow has melted, leaves have greened and ice cream can finally be eaten outside again.
 Go to Sheep’s Meadow and pack a picnic.
 It’ll be one of the best afternoons you spend in NYC.
 Want something different from the typical city atmosphere for your spring break?
 See how the other half lives in the Hamptons and take some time on the beach.
 You might even spot some hot celebs or be invited to a party?
 It’s New York.
 Anything can happen.
 Not to mention, there’s always that New York slice of pizza to make the whole trip worth it.

 4. Los Angeles, California